-A local recap of the past week's salt water fly fishing and light tackle fishing activity, primarily along the coast of Connecticut's Western coastline and Charlotte Harbor in South West Florida.
+A recap of the salt water fly fishing and light tackle fishing activity along the coast of Connecticut's Western coastline and Charlotte Harbor in South West Florida.

 As the season is winding down in the northeast, things are just heating up in the southwest.
 The Snook bite is improving with fish taking flies deftly placed under the mangroves.

 There are also fish on the many sand and oyster bars running the length of Charlotte Harbor.
 Reds have also been pushing on the bars, trapping baitfish and creating opportunistic feeding for a variety of fishes.